 Imparts life skill and vocational training to youth who have dropped out of formal education .
 This intervention places students in the hospitality, retail, beauty care, and banking industry.

-Unnati is a short-term livelihood program meant for the unemployed urban youth between the ages of 18-25 years, from underprivileged families, who have dropped out of formal education.
+Unnati is a short-term skill development programme meant for the unemployed urban youth, between the ages of 18-25 years, from underprivileged families, who have dropped out of formal education.
 The per capita income of these families is less than Rs.
 2,500 per month.

-The program aims to support these individuals to become contributing members of their community, thus helping their families rise above the vicious circle of poverty.
+The programme aims to support these individuals to become contributing members of their community, thus helping their families rise above the vicious circle of poverty.

 Unnati has a strong alumni association that keeps visiting our centres to motivate new aspirants.